-SHECA conducts an internal and external audits and evaluations at least once a year.
+SHECA conducts an external audits and evaluations at least once a year and executes internal audits and evaluations on a quarterly basis.

-Audit operations should be clearly documented in CPS, and compliantwith requirements in section 15 of guide published by CA / Browser Forum (CA / Browser Forum) through www.cabforum.org.
+Audit operations should be clearly documented in CPS, and compliantwith requirements in section 17 of guide published by CA / Browser Forum (CA / Browser Forum) through www.cabforum.org.